 - used in reference to the phenomenon whereby a computer-generated figure or humanoid robot bearing a near-identical resemblance to a human being arouses a sense of unease or revulsion in the person viewing it.

-Submerged in a post-real dystopia and suspecting he might already be dead, the tenant in #525 floats with wry, dark humor through gray landscapes of crowded public transit and low-income housing.
-When a series of bizarre encounters with psychotic neighbors draw him into an absurd mystery lurking beneath the surface of daily life, he finds his depersonalization symptoms worsening.
-As the world grows more alien by the moment, the clues lead our undercover detective down deep into the uncanny valley.
+Submerged in a post-real dystopia and suspecting he might already be dead, the tenant in #525 floats with wry, dark humor through gray landscapes of crowded public transit, low-income housing, and absurd internet headlines.
+When a series of bizarre encounters with psychotic neighbors draws him into a mystery lurking beneath the surface of daily life, he finds his depersonalization symptoms worsening.
+With the world growing more alien by the moment, our undercover detective follows the clues down deep into the uncanny valley.
 Is he living in a simulation?
 Or is the truth even stranger?

 —Dennis McBride, author of Looking for Peoria: The Epicurean at Rest